Written by Ben Goodey | 15th August 2025

 Luckily, most readers are unlikely to see such a drastic mismatch.

-But at the current rate of technological innovation, almost all companies are undergoing continuous reinvention and so you are likely to find outdated features and positioning.
+But at the current rate of technological innovation, almost all companies are undergoing continuous reinvention, and so you are likely to find outdated features and positioning.

 In this step, we start to tackle the misinformation by looking for its source.